statechannels/statechannels/packages/server-wallet/e2e-testing/readme.md

 - how long channels should be created/closed
 - whether channels are funded using ledger channels or direct funding

-### Limitations

-Currently we used fixed `outcome` and `appData`s  when creating channels.

-We also do not support update channel steps yet.

 ### Scheduling

 The load generator uses a pretty basic scheduling algorithim.